veltman/csvgeocode/README.md

 #### `handler`

-Acceptable values are "google", "mapbox", or a custom handler function for a geocoding API response.
+Acceptable values are `"google"`, `"mapbox"`, or a custom handler function for a geocoding API response.
 A custom handler function will get two arguments: the response body and the address being geocoded.
 It should return an object with `lat` and `lng` properties when successful.
 Otherwise it should return a string error message, which will be passed to the `failure` event (see below).

 **Default:** "google"

-Writing your own:
+Writing your own could look something like this:

 ```js
 csvgeocode("input.csv","output.csv",{